Textualization/mamook_lapeep/README.md

 complexity as viewers contribute.
 This future community avatar that will then be reviewed, programmed and available for the next iteration of the project.

-*All questions about Mamook Lapeep, please contact [Nicola Harwood](http://www.nicolaharwood.com/).*
+*For any enquires about Mamook Lapeep, please contact [Nicola Harwood](http://www.nicolaharwood.com/).*